 ‘See how it will happen… in your lifetime!’

-Conquest of Space is a 1955 science-fiction feature film about an American-led team of international astronauts on the first mission to Mars.
+Conquest of Space is a 1955 science fiction film about an American-led team of international astronauts on the first mission to Mars.

 Directed by Byron Haskin (The Power; Robinson Crusoe on Mars) from a screenplay written by James O’Hanlon, Barré Lyndon, George Worthing Yates and Philip Yordan, the Paramount production stars Walter Brooke, Samuel T. Merritt, Eric Fleming, Mickey Shaughnessy and Phil Foster.